bhauman/lein-figwheel/README.md

 on how well your project is compiling.
 By writing a shell script you can click on files in the heads up display and they will open in your editor!

+A lot of effort has gone into making the heads up display not interfere with your running code.

 #### Robust connection